 Q: What is the minimum date that can be set in the “From” date filter?

-A: This can be set in the Executed queries tab, under the ApexSQL Complete options.
-Changing the Default period option:
+A: This can be set in the Executed queries tab, under the Options window by changing the Default period option:

 A: Each execution will be saved as a separate event, since ApexSQL Complete logs executed queries by the time of the execution regardless of a query content.

 Q: Can I use the information about executed queries on another machine?

 A: Yes, just copy the Executed queries folder and paste it to the corresponding folder on another machine.
-After the host application is started, all information will be accessible through the Executed queries form.
+After the host application is started, all information will be accessible through the Executed queries window.